- Trade topics

 Impact of GSP

-A 2018 GSP midterm evaluation shows that the EU’s GSP is delivering.
+A 2018 GSP mid-term evaluation shows that the EU’s GSP is delivering on its main objectives of contributing to poverty eradication and sustainable development in GSP beneficiary countries.

-The Commission regularly reports to the European Parliament and the Council on GSP matters.
+The Commission regularly reports to the European Parliament, and to the Council of the European Union, on GSP matters.
 The Commission also regularly answers questions from Members of the European Parliament (MEPs).
 These questions (and responses) and related issues can be found on the European Parliament's website.

-Oversight of GSP by the Council is done through the Working Party on the Generalised System of Preferences.
+The Council is overseeing the GSP through the Working Party on the Generalised System of Preferences.

-In addition, the Commission chairs the Expert Group on the Generalised Scheme of Preferences and the Generalised Preferences Committee, which gather expert representatives from each member state to oversee and vote on issues related to the GSP.
+In addition, the Commission chairs the Expert Group on the Generalised Scheme of Preferences and the Generalised Preferences Committee, which gathers expert representatives from each Member State to oversee and vote on issues related to the GSP.

-The GSP Regulation has several ways to ensure that interests of European industries are safeguarded:
+The GSP Regulation has several ways to ensure that the interests of European industries are safeguarded:

-- GSP beneficiaries that become 'upper middle income' countries are removed from GSP.
+- GSP beneficiaries that become 'upper middle-income' countries are removed from the GSP.

-- GSP beneficiaries can lose preferences for specific product categories which are deemed to have become sufficiently competitive: suspended tariff preferences for 2017-2019.
+- GSP beneficiaries can lose preferences for specific product categories that are deemed to have become sufficiently competitive: suspended tariff preferences for 2020-2022.

 - Safeguard measures can be requested by EU industry based on evidence that imports from a GSP beneficiary have caused serious economic difficulties for that industry: safeguard measures on rice from Cambodia and Myanmar.

-For any further questions regarding the GSP, please contact TRADE-GSP@ec.europa.eu
+For any further questions regarding the GSP, please contact TRADE-GSPec [dot] europa [dot] eu (TRADE-GSP[at]ec[dot]europa[dot]eu)

 More on the Generalised Scheme of Preferences (GSP)